iifl-logo

 16. CORPORATE GOVERNANCE REPORT

-In terms of SEBI CIRCULAR CIR/CFD/ POLICYCELL/7/2014 dated September 15, 2014, which was effective October 1, 2014, the Clause 49 of the Listing Agreement shall be applicable to all companies whose equity shares are listed on a recognized stock exchange.
-However, compliance with the provisions of erstwhile Clause 49 shall not be mandatory, for the time being, in respect of the following class of companies:
+In terms of SEBI CIRCULAR CIR/CFD/POLICYCELL/7/ 2014 dated September 15, 2014, which was effective October 1, 2014, the Clause 49 of the Listing Agreement shall be applicable to all companies whose equity shares are listed on a recognized stock exchange.

-In view of the above your company is not required to annex the Corporate Governance Report to the Directors Report for the year ended March 31,2023.
+The Corporate Governance Report is annexed to the Directors Report for the year ended March 31, 2025.

 17. DIRECTORS RESPONSIBILITY STATEMENT